 Physical AI depends on reliable data from machines, sensors, PLCs, SCADA systems, vision systems, historians, MES, CMMS, ERP, and operator inputs.
 Before model work, define which signals exist, how often they update, how accurate they are, who owns them, and how missing or delayed data should be handled.

 The hardest work is often identity and context.
 A sensor reading must connect to the right asset, product, batch, shift, operating mode, maintenance event, and quality result.
 Without that mapping, the model may find patterns that cannot be acted on.
+For many plants, the first software work is not model training; it is custom manufacturing software that makes operational data trustworthy enough for AI.

 Decide What Runs At The Edge, In The Cloud, And In Simulation

 Use edge inference when latency, network reliability, privacy, or production continuity matters.
 Use cloud services when the workflow needs heavier analysis, model retraining, fleet-wide learning, dashboards, or integrations that do not require millisecond response.
 Use simulation or digital-twin environments when changes must be tested before they influence real operations.
+For visual workflows, the edge AI vs cloud computer vision decision is often the fastest way to expose latency, bandwidth, privacy, and support tradeoffs.

 | Layer | Best Fit | Watch Closely |